macsabile/TipidPColor/README.md

 Features:

-Change the color of navigation bar, alert box, and many more..
+- Change the color of navigation bar, alert box, and many more..
+- Themes
+- Hide/Show website logo
+- Hide/Show offline buddies
+- Hide/Show banner and announcements
+- Keyboard shortcut to previous page and next page in forum topic using left/right arrow
+- Countdown timer in Items and Bookmarks page (set 15s or 30s to auto reload)
+- Show the number of unread bookmark topic in title bar
+- Change the font-size of forum post or reply

 <b>Screenshot:</b>